 \begin{rem} One may thus think of the $\infty$-category $\QCoh(X_{Hod})$ as giving a $\QCoh(\filstack)$-linear enhancement of the $\infty$-category of $\mathcal{D}_X$-modules.
 By the Rees correspondence, this is none other than a filtration at the level of categories, which manifests itself as the well known filtration on the ring of differential operators $\mathcal{D}_X$.
 The interested reader may consult \cite[Remark 3.2.3]{toen2020foliationsgrr} for a generalization of this story to the setting of \emph{derived foliations}. \end{rem}

-\begin{const} Let $X$ be an derived scheme.
+\begin{const} Let $X$ be a derived scheme.
 Recall from \cite{moulinos2019universal} that we may form the following derived mapping space

-This is refered to in loc. cit. as the filtered loop space.
+This is referred to in loc. cit. as the filtered loop space.
 By the work in Section \ref{cogroupoidcircle}, $S^1_{fil}$ fits as the degree $(1,1)$ piece of the 2-cogroupoid object $S^{1, \bullet}$.
 We take this into account by defining

 which in turn, is a 2-groupoid in $\on{dStk}_{/ \filstack}$, over $X|_{\filstack}$. \end{const}

 One has the following proposition:

 \begin{prop} Let $X$ be a derived scheme.
 Then for each $(m,n)$ the derived scheme $\mathcal{L}^{(m,n)}(X)$ is formally complete along $X|_{\filstack} \to \mathcal{L}^{(m,n)}(X)$. \end{prop}